 Aside from the drivers, check the cabinet for damage.
 It’s not realistic to expect second-hand speakers to be flawless, so minor scratches and dings are probably acceptable.
-But, if the speakers have heavier damage that could compromise the integrity of the enclosure structure, it’s probably best to pass.
+If the speakers have heavier damage that could compromise the integrity of the enclosure structure, however, it’s probably best to pass.
 While drive units, on the whole, are easily replaceable, cabinet damage doesn’t tend to be an easy or cheap fix.
-In most cases it would be best to walk away from a pair of second-hand speakers with an overtly-damaged cabinet.
+In most cases, it would be best to walk away from a pair of second-hand speakers with an overtly damaged cabinet.

 The second-hand buying process

 If you’re buying privately it’s always good to know why they want to sell and what equipment makes up their system.
 Find out as much as you can about the product’s condition.
 Questions such as this will help you figure out whether the seller is genuine.
 Those that know more about the product are likely to have looked after them better.